IrisDigitalPathology/Iris-RESTful-Server/README.md

  - **-o** *or* **--cors**: *(optional)* Slide viewer domain.
 Returned in 'Access-Control-Allow-Origin' header
  - **-r** *or* **--root**: *(optional)* Web viewer server document root directory.

  The use of CORS and root are generally mutally exclusive, as a web viewer server  should not need to return Access-Control-Allow-Origin responses because is serving up its own slide files.
+If run without defining the `-r/--root option`, HTTPS responses will contain `'Access-Control-Allow-Origin':'*'` unless the `-o/--cors option` is defined.
 ```sh
 IrisRESTful -d <slide-dir> -p <exposed_port> -c <path-to-cert> -k <path-to-key> -o <viewer-domain>
 ```